rrybarczyk/stratum/docs/sv2-explaination.md

 Since its inception in late 2012, the Stratum V1 mining protocol has served a vital role in the Bitcoin mining ecosystem.
 However the mining landscape as changed extensively in the last decade and a major overhaul to the core mining protocol is well overdue.
 Stratum V2 is positioned as the next iteration of Stratum V1, providing major upgrades from an efficiency, security, and decentralization standpoint.

+The purpose of this PR is to provide an understanding of the Stratum V2 protocol with the goal of getting the Template Provider logic required to support Stratum V2, included in Bitcoin Core.

 ## Design Goals
 This section defines the high-level design goals of the Stratum V2 protocol.
 All design goals are centered around increasing security, decentralization, and efficiency.